Qualify for Community Health Care Program

 Please note: the program is open in all Kaiser Permanente Northern California service areas except Santa Cruz county.

-We review each member’s eligibility for the Community Health Care Program by regularly sending our members a form to confirm income and other information.
+We review each member’s eligibility for the Community Health Care Program by regularly sending you a form to confirm household income and other information.
 If you no longer meet the eligibility requirements, you will be disenrolled from Kaiser Permanente’s Community Health Care Program.
 You will remain enrolled in the Platinum 90 – HMO plan, but you’ll have to pay the full monthly premiums and out-of-pocket cost unless you ask us to end your membership or until you fail to pay the full premium.

 Other Kaiser Permanente coverage options